Absa Group CEO Engages Hubtel Leadership on Financial Innovation and Collaboration

 About Hubtel

-Hubtel is a leading technology company licensed by the Bank of Ghana as an Enhanced Payment Service Provider.
+Hubtel is a Ghanaian technology company licensed by the Bank of Ghana as an Enhanced Payment Service Provider.
+The company enables businesses of all sizes to accept payments (mobile money, cards, and QR), manage transactions, and connect with customers through messaging and commerce.

-Hubtel operates 23 offices across Ghana and has about 700 direct employees.
-Founded in 2005, Hubtel’s mission is to drive Africa forward by enabling everyone to find and pay for everyday essentials.
-The company aims to be Africa’s most useful company, building a platform on which everyone can find, pay, and easily partake in the emerging digital economy across the continent.
+Hubtel currently operates 12 offices nationwide and has over 600 employees across the country.
+Founded in 2005, its mission is to drive Africa forward by enabling everyone to find and pay for everyday essentials, building a platform that helps every person and business take part in the digital economy.

 Unlock a new level of convenience with the Hubtel app